Rand trades steady overnight

 South African bourse

-The JSE All Share (+0.10 percent) inched higher during the previous trading session, as gains in large resources (+0.71 percent) stocks offset losses in major financial (-0.48 percent) shares.
-In the overall emerging market sphere, the MSCI Emerging Market Index (+1.61 percent) strengthened.
+The JSE All Share (-0.99 percent) ended deep in negative territory on Tuesday as large technology (-4.94 percent) and industrial (-2.21 percent) stocks pulled the bourse lower.
+In the overall emerging market sphere, the MSCI Emerging Market Index (-0.83 percent) traded weaker.

 Brent crude oil

-The Brent oil price fell at the end of last week amid concerns of tighter economic restrictions in China and after EU leaders imposed travel curbs within the bloc.
-At the close of local trade, benchmark Brent crude futures quoted 2.29 percent lower at $54.65pb.
-Crude prices traded in a narrow band during Asian trade this morning.
+The Brent oil price rose close to a 11-month peak yesterday as European stock markets climbed higher and following reports of a blast in Saudi Arabia.
+At the close of local trade, benchmark Brent crude futures quoted 0.86 percent firmer at $56.01pb.
+Crude prices remained on the front foot during Asian trade this morning.

 BUSINESS REPORT